-Kettering Mayor Don Patterson recently gave his annual State of the City presentation, celebrating the successes Kettering enjoyed in 2018 and announcing the major city projects & initiatives which will take place in 2019.
+Kettering Mayor Don Patterson recently gave his annual State of the City presentation, celebrating the successes Kettering enjoyed in 2019 and announcing the major city projects and initiatives planned for 2020.

 One of my most important responsibilities is to share with you the successes of the previous year and the projects, initiatives and service improvements we have in store for the Kettering community in the year to come.

 Behind every success is a strong relationship.
 As Kettering’s Mayor, I see the relationships that strengthen this City every day.
 I see neighbors helping neighbors keeping their landscape and homes beautiful.
 I see volunteers delivering mail to city offices, taking seniors to doctors’ appointments and putting that extra care into services we offer.
 I see businesses flourishing and a strong network between stakeholders to ensure momentum remains strong.
 I see City employees with expertise in every area needed to help citizens, business owners and even other municipalities.
 I don’t think there’s anything more satisfying than witnessing a handshake, a high five, a hug or a smile after collaboratively accomplishing something.
 And, as those accomplishments begin to multiply, the relationships grow stronger and the network increases.
 And, I believe these collaborations are the reasons so many of us feel that Kettering is home.